Gospel

 Opportunities for group discussion and personal prayer

-- Have you ever had the experience of being an ‘outcast’ through no fault of your own?
+- Have you ever been an ‘outcast’ through no fault of your own?

 - ‘Master!
 Take pity on us.’
-Have there been times when you have been moved by pity or compassion to do something for another?
+Have you ever been moved by pity or compassion to do something for another?

 - What reasons do you have to give thanks to God?

-- The action of Jesus in this text would have completely turned around the lives of the lepers.
-Share stories of a time when your life reached a significant turning point.
-What was its impact on you and those close to you?
+- Jesus’ act in this text would have completely transformed the lives of the lepers.
+Share stories of when your life reached a significant turning point.
+How did it affect you and those close to you?

-- Use a part of the ‘prayer’ in the Epistle to Timothy that is today’s second reading:
+- Use the following lines from the ‘prayer’ in the Epistle to Timothy, which is today’s second reading:

 If we have died with him, then we shall live with him.